xiangyue9607/BioNEV/README.md

 - --method, the name of embedding method
 - --label-file, the label file for node classification.
 - --weighted, true if the input graph is weighted.
 The default is False.
 - --eval-result-file, the filename of eval result (save the evaluation result into a file).
 Skip it if there is no need.
+- --seed, random seed.
+The default is 0.

 #### Specific Options